-Some children with a disability may also have special educational needs (SEN) and may have an EHCP which brings together their health and social care needs, as well as their special educational provision.
+Some children with a medical condition may also have SEND and may have an EHCP which brings together their health and social care needs, as well as their special educational provision.

 Arrangements are put in place in school to support pupils at school with medical conditions.
-We work with parents to produce a Care Plan that is shared with all staff and updated annually or as required.
+We work with parents to produce a Health Care Plan that is shared with all staff and updated annually or as required.

-Intimate Care Plans are put in place if required.
+Intimate Care Plans to support with toileting are put in place if required.

-What is the criteria for exiting the SEN record?
+What is the criteria for exiting the Record of Support?

-The decision to exit the SEN record is done in partnership with parents and any outside agencies.
-A child will exit the SEN record when the child no longer needs provision that is additional to and different from that provided generally for children of the same age in a mainstream setting.
+The decision to exit the Record of Support is made in partnership with the child, their parents and any involved outside agencies.
+A child will exit the Record of Support when they no longer need provision that is additional to and different from that provided generally for children of the same age in a mainstream setting.